-Naming Force is a website that runs contest for up and coming companies/Start Ups looking to generate a creative name for their company.
+Naming Force is a website that runs naming contests for up and coming companies/start-ups looking to generate a creative name for their company.
 I’ve been testing this website for the last month to see what it’s about, so here is my Naming Force Review.

 What is Name Force?